Christmas in Jordan: A Personal Journey of Joy and Traditions

 As kids, the most exciting thing about Christmas is all the presents you get!
 We received presents from our immediate family members.
 One gift you get all the time is money!
 The girls would get about 10 cents.
 Since he is the male, my brother got double us girls.

 We would take that money and spend it right away!
-A man had a large wooding swing that he would only operate on special holidays.
-For five cents you could sit on the large swing with five other kids and swing your heart out for 20 seconds.
+A man had a large wooden swing that he operated only on special holidays.
+For five cents, you could sit on the large swing with five other kids and swing your heart out for 20 seconds.
 We were so happy, and the wooden swing was the highlight of our day!

 We lived a simple life with so much joy!

-I feel so disconnected from these traditions, being far away from home.
-But now, I put our Christmas tree up right after Thanksgiving instead of on Christmas Eve.
-I have my kids and a few of my immediate family over at my house to visit, too!
+Being far away from home makes me feel disconnected from these traditions.
+But now, I put our Christmas tree up right after Thanksgiving instead of on Christmas, my kids, and a few days before my immediate Eve.
+I also have family over to visit!

-Simply being with my kids fills my heart with warmth and joy!
-It’s the same indescribable feeling.
-Nowhere else in the world makes me happier than to be with them.
+Simply being with my kids fills my heart with warmth and joy—it’s the same indescribable feeling.
+Nowhere else in the world makes me happier than being with them.

 May this new year help you create joyful memories lasting for years!
 Many blessings!